xtendui/xtendui/src/app/markdown/intro/features/index.md

 #### List and Row

-The **list and row components** are useful to space any element with margins or paddings, they also spaces vertically.
-When you want to **space child element within flex** they provide simple spacing classes for browsers that still don't support [flex gap](https://caniuse.com/flexbox-gap).
+The **list and row components** are useful to space any element with margins or paddings, they also space vertically.
+When you want to **space a child element within flex** they provide simple spacing classes for browsers that still don't support [flex gap](https://caniuse.com/flexbox-gap).
 See [list](/components/list), [row](/components/row) for more info.

 #### Media